pau1tuck/pau1tuck/README.md

-🚀 I'm a freelance software developer from the UK, specializing in Node.js, SQL/NoSQL, GraphQL and React/React Native with TypeScript.
-I also work with Python Django, Arch Linux and Web Assembly with C/C++.
+🚀 I'm a freelance software engineer from the UK, specializing in Node.js, SQL/NoSQL, GraphQL and React (Native) with TypeScript.
+I also work with Python Django, Arch/Artix Linux and Web Assembly with Rust.

 I'm experienced with the following frameworks, languages and tools: